 We have a hot lunch program which students may take advantage of as little or as often as they like.
-We do not have a breakfast program, except in the case of qualifying 4K First Steps preschool students.
+We do not have a breakfast program, except for those students in our preschool program.
 All other students should eat breakfast before coming to school.
 They should bring a morning snack, lunch (if not ordering from school), and drinks for the day (in sealable bottles ONLY - no fast-food cups with straws and plastic lids).
 If bringing lunch from home, please make sure plastic forks/spoons and napkins are in lunch boxes as needed; the school does not supply them.)